 The Intel Core i7 9700K was released back in mid-November 2019 and at that time, the i7 9700K was a good processor in terms of gaming.
-Now coming to 2020, Intel recently launched the Core i7 10700K which can be possibly termed as an upgrade over the Core i7 9700K.
-As of current date, the Intel Core i7 9700K is priced at $350, whereas the Intel Core i7 10700K is priced around $400.
+Intel launched the Core i7 10700K in 2020 which can be possibly termed as an upgrade over the Core i7 9700K.
+As of the current date, the Intel Core i7 9700K is priced at $350, whereas the Intel Core i7 10700K is even lower.
 The specification that both the processor shares are at par except on certain things.

 The Intel Core i7 9700K features 8 cores and 8 threads, with an L3 cache of 12 MB, and a base operating frequency of 3.6 GHz out of the box and can be overclocked to 4.9 GHz.
 It is built with the 14nm CPU architecture and has a TDP of 95 W. The i7 9700K can support RAM up to 128 gigs of RAM.

 The Intel Core i7 10700K features 8 cores and 16 threads with 16 Mb of L3 cache and an operating speed of 3.8 GHz out of the box that can be overclocked to 5.1 GHz via single-core overclocking or Intel’s Turbo Boost Max Technology 3.0.
 In this one, Intel also has included the Hyperthreading feature.
 The i7 10700K is also built upon the 14nm architecture and can support up to 128 gigs of memory.
 It comes with a TDP of 125 W.

 Now if you are already familiar with the Computer components then by just reading the brief specification you already can spot the differences.
 However, if you are not aware of it and currently thinking about whether you should upgrade to the Core i7 10700K considering the fact that you are already using the i7 9700K, then after reading this whole article you will come to understand what you need to do.